Welding Helmet Fogging up? 10 Ways to Prevent It

 You can lower your sweating rate by wearing breathable clothes, having good ventilation, and avoiding strenuous work before using your helmet.

 8. Position yourself to avoid fogging.

-If possible, position yourself so that any breeze in the environment enters your welding helmet and dilutes your breath or sweat.
+If possible, position yourself so that any breeze in the environment enters your helmet and dilutes your breath or sweat.
 A breeze can also clear any present fogging.

 You can create a helpful breeze by opening a window or placing a low-speed fan at the proper angle.

-9. Prevent fogging with the help of a necklace fan.
+9. Prevent fogging with a necklace fan.

 In the market, there are cheap portable necklace fans you can place around your neck.
 These fans point upwards and blow a gentle breeze in front of your face.

 This breeze is excellent to dilute your breath, keep your sweat at low levels, and clear present fogging.